Vermont

 Registration Requirements

 Every data broker that meets the statutory definition must register annually with the Vermont Secretary of State by January 31 of each year.
-The registration costs $100 per year.
+The current registration fee is $100 per year.

-Data brokers must disclose the following information in their registration:
+Data brokers must disclose the following in their registration:

 - Business name, physical address, email address, and website URL